Chicago Famous Buildings: 16 Must See Structures

 More than just a seriously popular selfie spot, this renowned installation anchors Millennium Park.
 It also reflects the city’s ubiquitous skyline and surrounding green space.

 Its highly reflective stainless steel surface acts as a mirror.
-During their visit, visitors from all over to play, touch, and interact with its mesmerizing surface.
+During their visit, visitors from all over play, touch, and interact with its mesmerizing surface.

 Beautiful Places in Chicago

 Time spent in the presence of plants is always a pleasure!
-Boost your mood and breathe in some green-fueled tranquility at the Garfield Park Conservatory
+Boost your mood and breathe in some green-fueled tranquility at the Garfield Park Conservatory.

 This sprawling horticultural oasis measures just over 10 acres.
 In addition, the park was created to be the world’s largest publicly owned conservatory under one roof.